 The Commission, the EU Council and the EU Parliament reached a deal in June 2018 on a final EU law.
 The final law does not terminate policy support to palm oil diesel in transport in 2021, but there is a commitment to phase out the support to high emitting biofuels such as palm oil by 2030.
 Support to biofuels with a high risk of ILUC impact will be frozen at 2019 levels until 2023 and phased out completely in 2030.
-The Commission still needs to enact a methodology to make this phase-out operational.
+The Commission has until the 1st of February 2019 to enact a methodology to make this phase-out operational.

 If it does so, Europe could cut its palm oil consumption in half.

 Your voice will help counter the noise of biofuel lobbyists and show the European Commission that so many of us care about climate change and the world’s pristine rainforests and precious wildlife.

 Please join 150,000 Europeans who have already told the European Commission #NotInMyTank.
 Sign the petition HERE.